 It was probably in the later 1850’s that the family lived in Ilkeston.

-For evidence, Ebenezer was advertising in the Pioneer in 1858, as ‘Bell-Man, Bill Poster and ‘Pioneer’ and General Messenger, opposite the Queen’s Head, Bath Street’.
+For evidence, Ebenezer was advertising in the Pioneer, July 1st,1858, as ‘Bell-Man, Bill Poster and ‘Pioneer’ and General Messenger, opposite the Queen’s Head, Bath Street’.
+(Advert right)

 And Ebenezer Pulcifer junior.